dzhelezov/bobtail/FAQ.md

 npx squid-substrate-typegen typegen.json
 ```

 A type-safe definition for each and every version of the event will be generated.
 Most of the times, one should be able to infer a normalized interface together with some glue code to make it fit the runtime specific versions.
-For example, for Kusama `balances.Transfer` event, `squid-substrate-typegen` generated three slightly different versions that can be reconciled as follows:
+For example, for calamari `balances.Transfer` event, `squid-substrate-typegen` generated three slightly different versions that can be reconciled as follows:

 ```typescript
 /**